andreidobrinski/docker-kubernetes-course-udemy/notes.md

 - ReadWriteOnce: can be used by a single node
 - ReadOnlyMany: multiple nodes can read it
 - ReadWriteMany: multiple nodes can read and write

+Secrets

+- create a secret using an imperative command
+- need to create the secret for every environment
+- used for PGPASSWORD:
+  - `kubectl create secret generic secret_name --from-literal key=value`